ahmedadamji/selection_criteria/README.md

 * The KITTI odometry sequences were converted into rosbag files with the LiDAR data in form of PointCloud2 type messages for this project.

-    * The bag files for the corresponding sequences of the KITTI dataset were acquired by following this link: [kitti2bag](https://github.com/tomas789/kitti2bag).
+    * The bag files for the corresponding sequences of the KITTI dataset were acquired by following this repository: [kitti2bag](https://github.com/tomas789/kitti2bag).